elzik/fmsync/README.md

 Alternatively, `TimeZoneId` can be set to any time zone as specified in the `Timezone` column of [this documentation](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/default-time-zones).
 FmSync will then use this timezone when setting the created date on a file.

 If the date given in a file's Front Matter contains a time offset, the TimeZoneId given here will be ignored and the offset given will be taken into account when setting the created date on a file.

+### FileSystemOptions

+This contains a single setting, `FilenamePattern`, which by default is `*.md`.
+Only files matching this filter will be acted upon by FmSync.